shas38/using-external-api/README.md

 # using-external-api
-This projects demonstrates how to effectively use external API's
+This project demonstrates how to use unreliable and slow external API effectively.
+The project utilises external API to fetch movie names and prices for different cinemas.
+Users can then use the front end portal to select different movies and visualise different prices from various cinemas.

 The application uses the following technologies: